-A Medigap policy is a private health insurance policy that you purchase to help fill in the "gaps" that Medicare doesn't cover.
+A Medigap policy is a private health insurance policy that you purchase to fill in the "gaps" that Medicare doesn't cover.
 Depending on the care you need, the gap between your bills and what Medicare will pay could be large.

 For instance, you must pay deductibles under both Medicare Parts A and B, and these could be high if you experience long hospital stays.
-Additionally, Original Medicare has limited service areas and generally doesn't cover services you receive when outside the United States.
+Some basic medical devices, such as hearing aids, aren't covered either.
+Also, Original Medicare has limited service areas (places in which you can get coverage).
+For instance, it generally doesn't cover treatment while you're traveling outside the United States.
 Medigap plans can expand service areas, allowing active people to access medical care while they're traveling.
-Medigap plans are generally preferred by those who don't mind paying a premium each month to keep their out-of-pocket costs for treatment lower.
+The freedom of choice afforded by Medigap plans is often sought after by those with middle to upper income levels.